 Your doctor may recommend imaging every year or on a regular basis, to observe the aneurysm and determine if it is growing.

-When it is time to treat the aneurysm, there are four main options:
+When it is time to treat the aneurysm, there are a few options:

 The brain aneurysm team at Swedish has many years of experience in all of these treatment options, and in protecting patients from the risk of stroke following treatment.